Cakes and Diamonds

-The anticipation of that first golden week of newness and excitement.
-I could have another chance at something epic and life-changing.
+The anticipation of that first golden week of newness and excitement—another chance at something epic and life-changing.
 My first encounter with love was unconventional at best.
 Being the object of someone's obsession both smothers you and ruins your reasonable expectations of other people.

 The alarm on my phone began to sing.
 Five-fifteen and time to greet a new day.
-Eventually, I would be traveling, one of the things in life I hate and love equally.
-I value routine and the sense of well being that comes from following a predetermined path.
-On the other hand, change and the excitement it can bring is welcome in small doses.
+Later today I will be traveling, one of the things in life I hate and love equally.
+I value routine and the sense of well being that comes from following a predetermined daily path.
+On the other hand, change and the excitement it brings is welcome in small doses.

 This trip had been planned for some time.
-My general laziness and daily choice to ignore the situation could be the reason I have put it off for so long.
+My general laziness and daily choice to ignore the situation is the reason I have put the trip off for so long.
 Suffice it to say there was a family home and there was a death.
 Now there’s a house that needs to be sold.
 That’s all this is, a monetary problem that’s keeping me from my normal routine.
-I moved far away and the house sits empty.
+I moved far away from the problem and now the house sits empty.

 My name was atomized across my bedroom waking me very early this morning.
-It’s like a puff of perfume floating on the particles of dust that float in the rays of sunshine.
-The sound hangs there tangible and full until enough fresh oxygen can push it out of the room.
-My mornings have been this way for as long as I can remember.
-At least today it’s just the sound.
+It’s like a puff of perfume floating on the particles of dust that flutter in the rays of sunshine.
+The sound hangs there tangible and full until enough fresh oxygen pushes it out of the room.
+My mornings have been this way for as long as I can remember — at least today it’s just the sound.
 I mean it has been a lot...
-I probably should say worse, but I guess more, and constant, and indiscernible from reality would be truthful.
+I probably should say worse, but I guess more, and constant, and indiscernible from reality would be more truthful.